-4 a a a a a a a a a a a a a a a a a a a Gene Protein names JAL BND Ra Rv Function Ref.
-Candidate pro Rv2564 Rv1410c oteins with transport function Uncharacterized ABC transporter ATP-binding protein MFS-type drug efflux transporter P55 -1.45907 -1.16128 -0.0728709 0.368715 0.915215 0.82969 0.62991 0.121877 Predicted to be a glutamine ABC transporter Multidrug efflux pump protein; overexpression in BCG conferred streptomycin and tetracycline resistance 50 Candidates fo Rv3028c or which the regulation of expression was contrary to the prodence the transfer flavoprotein subunit α ein levels observe - 1.03707 id in JAL strain 0.646106 0.392637 0.0287605 Overexpressed in streptomycin-and isoniazid-resistant clinical isolates 23, 51 Rv2933 Phthiocerol synthesis polyketide synthase type I PpsC 0.347323 0.43145 1.01702 -1.34932 Up-regulated in rifampicin-resistant- rpoB mutant Mtb 52 Candidates fo or which the data from the literature was in agreement with the standard sector sector of the sector s ne protein levels c bserved in JAL stra ain 0.1003.05 212001.0 Dorrer and she for the strength of the strengt 61 Rv3133c Acyt-lacyt-carrier-protent) desaturase desAt Transcriptional regulatory protein DevR (DR) -1.30900 0.568373 0.255834 0.572789 Down-regulated in streptomycin resistant Mtb 53, 54 Rv2145c Cell wall synthesis protein-Wag31 0.90589 -0.100451 -1.19427 0.280966 Overex pressed in streptomycin- and isoniazid-resistant clinical isolates 23, 51 Rv0341 Isoniazid-induced protein-IniB 1.1082 -1.14845 -0.584435 0.231656 Strains overexpressing IniB survive longer at inhibitory concentration of isoniazid 55 Rv1240 Malate dehydrogenase 1.23081 -0.333817 -0.463767 -0.618897 Overexpressed in streptomycin-resistant clinical isolates 51 Rv0560c Uncharacterized protein Rv0560c 1.38842 -0.254523 -0.293821 -0.273248 Overexpressed in streptomycin-resistant clinical isolates 51 Rv2971 Uncharacterized oxidoreductase Rv2971 1.568 0.00266458 -0.633307 -0.799756 Overexpressed in streptomycin- and isoniazid-resistant clinical isolates 23, 51 Rv2247 Rv1446c Propionyl-CoA carboxylase β -chain 6 OXPP cycle protein ObcA 1.40693 1.52307 -0.539375 -0.283431 -0.877811 -1.04449 0.0798006 - 0.240305 Expression induced in isoniazid-dependent manner Overexpressed in isoniazid-resistant clinical isolates 15 23 was identified to be up-regulated in a proteomic analysis of wild type and rifampicin-resistant Beijing clinical strains (52).
-Although we noticed up-regulation of Rv2933 in JAL and BND compared with Rv strain, its levels were much higher in rifampicin-sensitive Ra strain (Table 1).
-In the second group, the data from the literature were in agreement with the protein levels observed in JAL strain (Table 1).
-The quantitative proteomic analysis streptomycin-resistant isolates of M. tuberculosis have shown decreased expression of Rv0824 and Rv3133 (DevR) (53).
-Down-regulation of DevR has also been implicated in the hypervirulence of M. tuberculosis resulting in early death of SCID mice (54).
-Interestingly, we observed significant downregulation of Rv0824 and DevR in the JAL strain, which may explain streptomycin resistance as well as hypervirulence phenotypes.
-Proteomic analysis of streptomycin- or isoniazid-resistant strains has revealed up-regulation of a number of proteins (23, 51).
-Few among these proteins such as Rv2145c, Rv1240, Rv2971, Rv0560c, and Rv1446c were significantly upregulated in the JAL strain (Table 1).
-Isoniazid was shown to induce the expression of propionyl-CoA carboxylase β -chain 6 (Rv2247) (15).
-Similarly, overexpression of isoniazid-induced protein (Rv0341-IniB) led to prolonged survival of an otherwise sensitive strain of M. tuberculosis even at an inhibitory concentration of isoniazid (55).
-Both of these proteins were found to be up-regulated in JAL compared with the other strains.
+To gain further insights into the possible mechanisms for drug resistance phenotypes, we mined the literature for candidates that have been up or down regulated in drug resistant strains.
+We limited our analysis to proteins that are associated with streptomycin, isoniazid and rifampicin resistance among the 257 ANOVA significant protein groups.
+Unfortunately, the protein expression patterns for the streptomycin resistance phenotype of BND strain did not comply with the existing literature (Table 1).
+Thus we speculate that in case of BND strain, the resistance could be due to the genetic alterations or modifications in the permeability barrier.
+The data (Table 1) could be broadly divided into two groups.
+In the first group the previous observations in terms of regulation of a candidate protein were contrary to the protein levels observed in multi drug resistant JAL strain.
+These include the ABC transporter/efflux pump proteins, Rv3028 and Rv2933 (23,50,51).
+Rv2933 was identified to be up-regulated in a proteomic analysis of wild type and rifampicin resistant Beijing clinical strains (52).
+While we noticed upregulation of Rv2933 in JAL and BND compared with Rv strain, its levels were much higher in rifampicin sensitive Ra strain (Table 1).
+In the second group, the data from the literature was in agreement with the protein levels observed in JAL strain (Table 1).
+The quantitative proteomic analysis streptomycin resistant isolates of Mtb have shown decreased expression of Rv0824 and Rv3133 (DevR) (53).
+Down-regulation of DevR has also been implicated in the hypervirulence of Mtb resulting in early death of SCID mice (54).
+Interestingly, we observed significant down-regulation of Rv0824 and DevR in JAL strain, which may explain streptomycin resistance as well as phenotypes. hypervirulence Proteomic analysis of streptomycin or isoniazid resistant strains has revealed up-regulation of a number of proteins (23,51).
+Few among these proteins such as Rv2145c, Rv1240, Rv2971, Rv0560c and Rv1446c were significantly up-regulated in JAL strain (Table 1).
+Isoniazid was shown to induce the expression of propionyl-CoA carboxylase beta chain 6 (Rv2247) (15).
+Similarly, overexpression of isoniazid-induced protein (Rv0341-IniB) led to prolonged survival of an otherwise sensitive strain of Mtb even at inhibitory concentration of isoniazid (55).
+Both of these proteins were found to be upregulated in JAL compared with the other strains.
 Taken together, the isoniazid and streptomycin resistance phenotype of JAL strain could be due to the overexpression of multiple candidate proteins (Table 1).
-However, we have not found any such correlation for rifampicin resistance phenotype of JAL, which could either be due to altered permeability or genetic alterations.
-Thus we speculate that the multidrug resistance phenotype of JAL could be due to a combination of overexpression of proteins implicated in drug resistance (Table 1), genetic alterations, and/or altered permeability.
+However, we have not found any such correlation rifampicin resistance for phenotype of JAL, which could either be due to altered permeability or genetic alterations.
+Thus we speculate that the multidrug resistance phenotype of JAL could be due to a combination of overexpression of proteins implicated in drug resistance (Table 1), genetic alterations and/or altered permeability.